bjoernricks/work-shop-wednesday/src/python/asyncio/step11/index.md

 The `Loop` is currently stuck to schedule `Task`s and run coroutines.
-We could introduce a new `Protocol` to abstract the scheduling of `Tasks` but at the end we just need to scheduling some callbacks (which are actually `Callable`s) and together with their arguments.
+We could introduce a new `Protocol` to abstract the scheduling of `Tasks` but at the end we just need to schedule some callbacks (which are actually `Callable`s) and their arguments.
 Therefore we introduce an internal class `Handler`.

 ```{literalinclude} handle.py
 :language: python